eliasolcina/Backgammon_Game/README.md

 This is how we present the board in the console for players to play.
 The board with the white background is the jupyter representation</br>
 ![The Game Board](https://i.imgur.com/eHEGr4J.png)

 The game is played by first rolling a die each to determine who goes first.
 The player with the highest roll use the dice just rolled to play their first turn.
-We promting the user to input which point they want to move from to which point they want move.
+To make a move in the game, we prompt the user to input from which point they want to move a checker, and to which point they want to move it.
+Two random dice are generated for each turn.